Tamirucode/degureservation/README.md

 ## Further Testing
   - The Website was tested on Google Chrome, Firefox, Microsoft Edge, safari and Internet Explorer browsers.
 The site renders fine in all browsers.
   - The website was viewed on a variety of devices such as Desktop, Laptop, Samsung Galaxy A51 and Google Developer Tools.
 It is responsive on all devices and all features work as expected.
-  - A large amount of testing was done to ensure that reservtable come down when user book a table similarly goes up when user cancel booking
+  - A large amount of testing was done to ensure that reservtable come down when user book a table similarly goes up when user cancel booking   it.
-    it.
 ## Bugs
-  - Solved bugs
+  -  Remaining bugs
       - when I tested the table booking, i was getting it has problem with duplicating.
-        I fix this issue by adding code to resrict the user not book more than once .
+        I tried to fix this issue by adding code to resrict the user not book more than once,but my code seems to be not working perfectly and i commented out there .
-  - Remaining bugs
-      - when the user make booking it respondes should be the current date and time but it would rather in admin model created date and time.
+      - when the user makes booking it respondes should be the current date and time but it would rather in the model created date and time.

+      - I tested the whole HTML element of my Heroku app url found that the validator reports similar afew errors and warnings
 ##  Form validation

    - validation I could implement